corbane/Ghx/Readme.md

 - Auto compile a csx files
 - Auto update inputs/outputs
 - Live debugging with vscode/omnisharp
-  (LThe debugger does not reload Rhino and Grasshopper at each compilation, just save the source file)
+  (The debugger does not reload Rhino and Grasshopper at each compilation, just save the source file)

 ![scrennshot](doc/images/screenshot.png)